-Mayer Brown‘s full-service Tax Transactions & Planning team offers tax transaction advice and planning to major multinational businesses, financial institutions, private funds, trade associations, and other clients at the national, state, and local tax level.
+Mayer Brown‘s Tax Transactions & Planning team offers tax transaction advice and planning to major multinational businesses, financial institutions, private funds, trade associations, and other clients at the national, state, and local tax level.
 We provide effective guidance and creative solutions for both public and private entities and on nearly every type of business transaction and restructuring.
 We also regularly partner with our International Tax & Transfer Pricing team on tax planning for multijurisdictional, cross-border transactions.

 Our team spans the globe, with offices in France, Germany, Singapore, the United Kingdom, and the United States as well as Brazil (through our association with Tauil & Chequer Advogados).
 We are internationally recognized as a leader in the field and continually ranked by Chambers & Partners, Legal 500, and International Tax Review.

 We advise on a broad range of tax matters, including those related to:

 Our team advises on the tax aspects of taxable and tax-free mergers, acquisitions, joint ventures, partnerships, spin-offs, split-offs, and other business combination and divestiture transactions in virtually every industry.
 Our work involves structuring, tax planning, warranty and indemnification insurance, and advice relating to post-acquisition integrations and other intercompany restructurings.